 Brook’s Puppies ready to go to their new homes.Posted by Monika Brauer on Monday, June 4, 2018

 Welcome to Anloch's Reg'd Soft Coated Wheaten Terriers

-In 1991 I purchased my first soft-coated wheaten terrier named Neila.
+In 1991 I purchased my first Soft-Coated Wheaten Terrier named Neila.
 She was delightful.
-By the time Neila was 10 months old she became one of the first certified therapy dogs in Toronto, Ontario.
-Soon after my second puppy named Kayla came along.
-Needless to say I was hooked on wheatens.
-Once I moved to the Grey-Bruce area I bred and showed wheatens under the kennel name Shorestone Reg’d Wheaten Terriers.
+By the time Neila was 10 months old she became one of the first Certified Therapy Dogs in Toronto, Ontario.
+Soon after my second puppy, Kayla, came along and I was definitely hooked on Wheatens.
+Once I moved to the Grey-Bruce area I bred and showed Wheatens under the kennel name Shorestone Reg’d Wheaten Terriers.

 I only breed on a small scale and pay close attention to pedigree and health testing.
 All of my dogs must be from DNA PLN clear lines to be part of my breeding program.
 I provide a 2-year health guarantee for any congenital health problems.
 Breeding for good health and a loving, carefree, happy temperament is my highest priority.